-5.2.
-Sampson's monk network: emerging crisis in a cloister.
-Now we illustrate the dMMSB model on a small-scale pedagogical example, the Sampson network.
-Sampson (1969) recorded the social interactions among a group of monks while being a resident in a monastery.
-He collected a lot of sociometric rankings on relations such as liking, esteem, praise, etc. Toward the end of his study, a major conflict outbroke followed up by a mass departure of the members.
+while being a resident in a monastery.
+He collected a lot of sociometric rankings on relations such as liking, esteem, praise, etc. Toward the end of his study, a major conflict broke out and was followed up by a mass departure of the members.
 The unique timing of the study makes the data more interesting in the attempt to look for omens of the separation.